valschmidt/rep/rep-DRAFT_MB.rst

 * Relative acoustic values shall be reported in decibels re 1 Volt or unit of measure.
 * Roll, pitch and yaw bias values shall be specified in degrees, with positive directional conventions matching that of the MBES reference frame.

 Time synchronization between sonar and navigation systems must be established to a high degree of accuracy to ensure artifact free data.
 Time synchronization errors of less than 1 ms are desirable and often can be achieved by application a static offset between systems.
+Patch test methods exist to measure such an offset and shall be specified as a ROS parameter (see the Parameters section below) in seconds with positive values indicating a la

 Coordinate Frame Conventions
 -----